HassanBukhari08140/indrive-calculator/README.md

 # 🚗 InDrive Profit Calculator

-> **Pakistani InDrive drivers ke liye ek free tool** — har trip se pehle fuel cost aur net profit janein.
+> **A free tool for Pakistani InDrive drivers** — calculate your fuel cost and net profit before accepting any trip.

 ---

-## 📱 App Kya Hai?
+## 📱 What Is This App?

-Ye ek web app hai jo InDrive drivers ko help karta hai ke kisi bhi trip se pehle:
+This is a web app that helps InDrive drivers instantly know:

-- **Fuel cost calculate karein** — distance aur gaadi ki average ke hisaab se
+- **Fuel cost** — based on trip distance and your car's fuel average
-- **Net profit janein** — customer ka fare minus fuel cost
+- **Net profit** — customer fare minus fuel cost
-- **Apni gaadi save karein** — ek baar average daalo, baar baar kaam aaye
+- **Saved cars** — enter your car's average once, use it every time

 ---

 ## ✨ Features

-- 📍 Distance aur fare enter karo — profit/loss turant dikhe
+- 📍 Enter distance and fare — see profit or loss instantly
-- ⛽ Aaj ka petrol rate khud set karo
+- ⛽ Set today's petrol price yourself
-- 🚗 Multiple gaadiyan add karo (Alto, Civic, Corolla, ya koi bhi)
+- 🚗 Add multiple cars (Alto, Civic, Corolla, or any car)
-- ✏️ Gaadi ki average kabhi bhi edit ya delete karo
+- ✏️ Edit or delete any car anytime
-- 📱 Mobile friendly — bilkul app jaisa lagta hai
+- 📱 Mobile friendly — feels just like a native app
-- 💾 Data save rehta hai (browser storage)
+- 💾 Data is saved locally in your browser

 ---

 ## 🚀 Live Demo

 > 🔗 **[indrive-calculator.vercel.app](https://indrive-calculator.vercel.app)**
-> *(Deploy karne ke baad link yahan update karein)*
+> *(Update this link after deploying)*

 ---

-## 📲 Phone Mein App Jaisa Use Karein
+## 📲 Use It Like an App on Your Phone

-1. Chrome mein link kholo
+1. Open the link in Chrome
-2. Upar 3 dots (menu) pe click karo
+2. Tap the 3-dot menu (top right)
-3. **"Add to Home Screen"** select karo
+3. Select **"Add to Home Screen"**
-4. Ab ye phone ki home screen pe app ki tarah dikhega ✅
+4. It will appear on your home screen just like an app ✅

 ---